Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Whether you’re looking to learn about macroeconomics or microeconomics, game theory, or any other facet of economics, there’s an online course out there for you.

 So, what’s the best online economics course for you?
 It really depends on your individual interests and goals.
-But we hope that this list has given you some ideas about where to start your search.
+But I hope that this list has given you some ideas about where to start your search.

 Have any questions about our guide to the best online economics courses?
 Let us know by leaving a comment below.